nashkenazi/awaf-policy-validator/README.md

   fail - The attack was not block by the WAF pass - The attack was bloacked by the WAF

+  For each passed test ID, the tester tool provides support ID for any test that was blocked by the WAF - "support_id"

-  For each test ID, the tool will provde the common possible reasons why the WAF did not block the request:
+  For each failed test ID, the tester tool provdes the common possible reasons why the WAF did not block the request:

   ```
   ASM Policy is not in blocking mode
   Attack Signature is not in the ASM Policy